 Traditionally it is delivered from the balcony overlooking St Peter’s Square, with tens of thousands of people coming to listen to the Pope’s message.

-He usually speaks about the significance of the Christmas period and the troubles and conflicts faced by modern society.
+He usually speaks about the significance of the Christmas period and modern society’s troubles and conflicts.

-It is a message of peace, hope and love, which often involves a call to action for people and governments to make the world a better place.
+It is a message of peace, hope and love, often involving a call to action for people and governments to make the world a better place.

 7- Experience the Hanukkah Street Party